You never thought this would happen, but here you are.

 Law enforcement must stick to a strict set of statutory guidelines in order to meet the requirements necessary to convict a driver of refusal.
 While police officers will typically comply with these requirements, it is important to investigate thoroughly.

-In Virginia, various law enforcement agencies, such as the County Police Departments and the Virginia State Police, utilize sobriety checkpoints to arrest drivers for DUI.
+In Fairfax and other counties in Virginia, various law enforcement agencies, such as the Fairfax County Police Department and the Virginia State Police, utilize sobriety checkpoints to arrest drivers for DUI.

 These checkpoints generally involve police officers setting up a roadblock, stopping drivers, and examining them for signs of intoxication.